lucaprov1989/execute-me/README.md

 # execute-me

 ## Description
-NodeJs and Typescript encripter and decripter tool.
+NodeJs and Typescript encrypter and decrypter tool.
 It makes uses of PKG library in order to create an executable to spawn a nodeJs child process to execute the decription in background.

 ## Installation